resess/GoalExplorer/README.md

 An STG for the android application will be generated in the output directory.

 ## Using the Dynamic Explorer
-The dynamic explorer is a modifier version of [Stoat](https://github.com/tingsu/Stoat).
+The dynamic explorer is a modified version of [Stoat](https://github.com/tingsu/Stoat).
+The modified source code is located in `Stoat/`

 ### Setup
 Open avdmanager through Android Studios and create a new emulator.